Fort Frontenac: Iroquois siege and reconstruction

 Fur trade rivalries continued to cause friction between the French and the Iroquois in the 1680s.
 The French began a campaign against the Iroquois to resolve the Iroquois threat, beginning with Governor Antoine Lefèbvre de La Barre's unsuccessful expedition to Fort Frontenac and into Seneca territory south of Lake Ontario in 1684.
 In 1687 La Barre's successor, the Marquis de Denonville, gathered an army to travel into the Seneca territory.
 To quell suspicion about his motives, Denonville let on that he was merely travelling to a peace council at Fort Frontenac.
 As Denonville and his army moved up the St. Lawrence toward the fort, several Iroquois, many of whom were friendly to the French, including women and children and some prominent leaders, were captured and imprisoned at Fort Frontenac by intendant de Champigny ostensibly to prevent them from revealing Denonville's troops' location.
 Some were held hostage and sent to Montreal in the event that any French were captured, and some were sent to France to be used as galley slaves.
 Denonville's troops and native allies went on to attack the Seneca.

 In retaliation for these incidents the Iroquois laid siege to Fort Frontenac and blockaded Lake Ontario.
 The fort and the settlement at Cataraqui were besieged for two months in 1688.
 Although the fort was not destroyed, the settlement was devastated and many inhabitants died, mostly from scurvy.
 The French abandoned and destroyed the fort in 1689, claiming that its remoteness prevented proper defense and that it could not be adequately supplied.
-The French again took possession of the fort in 1695 and it was rebuilt and strengthened to serve primarily as a military base of operations.
-From Fort Frontenac in 1696 the French organized an attack on the Iroquois who inhabited areas south of Lake Ontario.
+However, the French again took possession of the fort in 1695, and it was rebuilt and strengthened to serve primarily as a military base of operations.
+It was from Fort Frontenac that a 2,000-strong French force organized an attack on the Iroquois who inhabited areas south of Lake Ontario.